Retinal Vein Occlusion: Causes, Symptoms, and Treatments

 Anti-VEGF therapy and bispecific antibodies

-• Ranibizumab (Lucentis) – FDA-approved and shows 16-18 letter improvement in visual acuity compared to 7.3 letters in control groups
+• Ranibizumab (Lucentis): FDA-approved, with studies showing a 16–18 letter improvement in visual acuity compared to 7.3 letters in control groups

-• Aflibercept (Eylea) – Patients see an average improvement of 17.7 letters at 24 weeks versus -0.5 letters in sham treatments
+• Aflibercept (Eylea): Demonstrates an average improvement of 17.7 letters at 24 weeks compared with −0.5 letters in sham-treated patients

 Steroid injections and their limitations